annasedlar/Story-Translate/README.md

 * Ability to upload content

-* Ability to submit translations based on video time frames
+* Ability to submit legitimate translations based on video time frames

 * Form that saves translations to database